 Where to Buy

-The Spear Head website offers a store locator, but they also sell direct through their online store.
+The Spear Head website offers a store locator, but they also sell directly through their online store.
 The 41-inch D-handle model I used retails for $46.
 The long-handled model retails for $48.
 The new 30-inch mini D-handle model retails for $35.
 Shipping is $8 – $15 depending on destination.
 Connecticut addresses pay sales tax if purchased online.

-The spade is also available on Amazon for around $49 (with free shipping with a Prime membership).
+The spade is also available on Amazon.

 As a precision digging tool for fine gardening tasks, I give it a perfect 5-shovel rating.
 I would add one word of caution, however, in an otherwise glowing review.
 Because Spear Head Spade sinks deep very quickly, particularly in soft soil, be cautious of buried lines such as those in dog-containment systems.
 As the company’s web site points out, the fiberglass handle is non-conductive but we should always be extra careful when working around electricity.